Yorkshire Terriers are small, energetic, friendly dogs. They can be fun if treated properly, but they can also be loud and moody when annoyed.

 13. Bathing Them Can be Hilarious

-Yorkies are entirely covered in a long fur coat, but they hide their small and fragile body inside the coat.
-You would not normally see their small body because of all the fluffy hair, but their hair settles in and their skinny small body becomes visible when you bath theme.
+Yorkies are covered in a long fur coat but hide their small and fragile bodies.
+You would not usually see their small body because of all the fluffy hair, but their hair settles in, and their skinny, small body becomes visible when you bathe them.

 It truly is a funny experience when you bathe them for the first time.
-They become so small and skinny that you might even confuse them with a large sewer rat.
+They become so petite and skinny that you might confuse them with a giant sewer rat.

 14. Their Barking Can Get Annoying

-Yorkshire Terriers bark at a very high pitch and their barks can get very loud.
-They bark at the smallest things.
+Yorkshire Terriers bark at a very high pitch, and their barks get very loud.
+They bark at the most minor things.
 They even bark at themselves when they are in front of the mirror.

-I am pretty sure that every Yorkie owner has felt extremely annoyed at their Yorkies just because of its continuous loud barks.
+Every Yorkie owner has felt highly annoyed at their Yorkies because of their continuous loud barks.

 15. Hear Jokes about Yorkies

-For those who are new to keeping a Yorkshire terrier, be sure to hear jokes about your Yorkie from other dog owners.
+For those new to keeping a Yorkshire terrier, be sure to hear jokes about your Yorkie from other dog owners.
 Every Yorkshire terrier owner has gone through this.

 They will constantly hear jokes like, “Is that a Yorkie or an Ewok?”
 The jokes will eventually get annoying and boring.
-So you need to practice your fake laugh around these annoying jokes.
+So, practicing your fake laugh around these annoying jokes would be best.

 Final Thoughts